 Soak in the scenic view of the east branch of the Rocky River just before it enters Hinckley Lake.

 The only place in Northeast Ohio that permits rock climbing.
 Explore the massive exposed sandstone ledge located off State Road.

 Worden’s Ledge features carvings of historical figures done by Noble Stuart along the exposed sand ledge.

-Float along the river and view both the wildlife and the local plants that live along the river.
+Float along the Cuyahoga River and view both wildlife and plants that live along the river.

 Search for birds on this stroll through the valley.

 Young children will love playing in and learning about nature.
 We’ll discover something new each...

 Fall is a great time to be active.
 We’ll take a brisk walk every Thursday this month and get to...